ElenaCKay/deploying_and_automating/README.md

     sudo apt-get install -y mongodb-org=3.2.20 mongodb-org-server=3.2.20 mongodb-org-shell=3.2.20 mongodb-org-mongos=3.2.20 mongodb-org-tools=3.2.20
     sudo nano /etc/mongod.conf

-This will open up the mongo db configurations.
-The bind Ip is 127.0.0.1 which is local host.
-We want to open this up to any outside connections.
-To do this change it to 0.0.0.0 .
-This is for testing ONLY.
+1. In the mongod.conf file, change the bind IP from 127.0.0.1 to 0.0.0.0 to allow outside connections.
+Note that this change is for testing purposes only.

-Then the next steps:

-1. Check if it is running (it isnt)
+2. Check if MongoDB is running using sudo systemctl status mongod.
-2. Start mongodb
-3. enable mongodb

-Commands:
-    sudo systemctl status mongod
-    sudo systemctl start mongod
+3. Start MongoDB using sudo systemctl start mongod.

-    sudo systemctl enable mongod
+4. Enable MongoDB to start on boot using sudo systemctl enable mongod.

 ## Connect app and database